timmyb824/timothybryantjr.com/grav/user/pages/01.blog/overcomplicate-alert-flow/item.md

 Notifiq is a service that consumes messages from a RabbitMQ queue (plans to support multiple queues) and delivers them to specified providers based on the JSON payload.
 I used the [Apprise](https://pypi.org/project/apprise/) library for notifications, which supports a ton of providers.
 While the extensibility was great, Apprise caused a major headache down the road (more on that later).

 To test Notifiq, I wrote a simple [script](https://raw.githubusercontent.com/timmyb824/notifiq/refs/heads/main/scripts/send_test_notification.py) that posts messages to RabbitMQ.
-It worked like a charm.

 ### Step 3: Getting Messages into RabbitMQ